JSotres/Academic-Group-Django-Website/README.md

 # Academic-Group-Django-Website

-Example of an academic group website built with Django where specific data of the academic group is manged entirely from the admin site and then delivered to the html templates
+Django project for a typical academic where specific data of the academic group is manged entirely from the admin site and then delivered to the html templates.

+I have used it to build my [group's website](www.jsotres.com) so you can make an idea of how it looks like.

 ## Introduction